Forgive me for the sheer volume of pictures you’re about to see.

 Bring a picnic!
 The only food for sale is in the little snack bar at the visitor’s center as you enter or exit Cades Cove.

 There is a waterfall hike in the Cove but I’ve never braved it.
 It’s over 5 miles round trip.
+They recommend that visitors do NOT swim at the waterfall.
+The water is rough and there have been many drownings.

 Sometimes traffic can back up as you drive through if there is a wild animal on the side of the road.
 Even though the road through is only 9 miles it can take up to an hour to get through if you don’t stop for any of the trails.

 There are restrooms in the visitor’s center, at the start of the Abram’s Falls trail and at the Nature center.
 However, the ones at Abram’s Falls were a little too “port-a-john-ish” for me.
+The Nature Center and visitor center both have “real” bathrooms.